What is the investment in a briquetting plant?

 - In Northern Europe wheat is harvested during a very short period, and the wheat straw is collected within 4-6 weeks in order to ensure that the raw material is dry.
 The situation is the same with other crops in other markets.
 In order to obtain a high productivity you will either have to store the raw material for a long period or you will have to invest in more equipment and only produce briquettes 6-8 months per year.

 The above examples and figures are estimated figures based on our experience in working in the different countries.
 As conditions, pricing etc. change all the time we ask you to consider the figures as examples only.
-In the end you should make your own calculations.
+In the end you should make your own calculations for your briquetting plant.